Restaurant owes workers $118K after denying pay, making them work for just tips - NewsBreak

 The investigation report published by the department said E &E Quezada Food Services Corp., who operates the business, “failed to maintain accurate payroll records” as well as violated labor laws by having a 15-year-old employee work after 7 p.m., against the Fair Labor Standards Act’s work requirements for those under 16-years-old.

 Employees under 16 years old are barred from working after 7 p.m. from Labor Day through May 31, according to the Dept. of Labor .
 From June 1 to Labor Day, those same employees may not work after 9 p.m.
-The rule applies whether or not there is a school day the next day, such as on weekends or holidays.I-Team: Why you may have to pay to fight a speed camera ticket
+The rule applies whether or not there is a school day the next day, such as on weekends or holidays.Florida lawyer stripped naked at bar, refused to put on clothes, deputies say

 Comments / 0